-The new building of the Auroville Language Lab and Tomatis Therapy Centre, under construction in the International Zone of Auroville, aims to set a very high benchmark of sustainability as well as human comfort and well-being of its users.
+The new building of the Auroville Language Lab and Tomatis Therapy Centre in the International Zone of Auroville, aims to set a very high benchmark of sustainability as well as human comfort and well-being of its users.

 This special building has been designed by architects Parul Zaveri and Nimish Patel of Panika, Ahmedabad (Gujarat), with Abhikram providing the Sustainability Consultancy.
 They are pioneers in sustainable building in India.
 They are going beyond the commercial Green Building movement to revive traditional Indian knowledge and practices for sustainability. www.abhikram.com

 Already more than 1000 students of architecture have visited the building.

 Further information and design details can be provided upon request.

 You can watch a video about our special building here:

 Here are some Photos of Our Beautiful Building